-Chat Prompt - Chat prompts are useful for starting conversations with visitors on your site and for urging them to take specific actions.
-Chat prompts will be delivered to the visitors automatically by Gist, and if they respond to the message, you will be able to continue the conversation manually.
+Ongoing chat messages - Ongoing chat messages are useful for starting conversations with visitors on your site and for urging them to take specific actions.
+Ongoing chat messages will be delivered to the visitors automatically by Gist, and if they respond to the message, you will be able to continue the conversation manually.

 Snippets - There are certain questions that almost every prospective customer asks you.
 Instead of typing the same responses over and over again, you can setup 'Snippets' and answers to FAQs beforehand so you can provide better and faster support.

 Conversation Tag - Conversation tags can be used to tag specific messages within individual conversations and view them all in one place.
 They can be used to keep track of specific action items or events.